boundary/folsom/README.md

        > folsom:start(). % or start_link ...

 By default folsom will listen on localhost, port 5565 and log to 'priv/log'.
-All three can be adjusted by changing evinvorment variables FOLSOM_IP, FOLSOM_PORT and FOLSOM_LOG_DIR.
+All three can be adjusted by changing environment variables FOLSOM_IP, FOLSOM_PORT and FOLSOM_LOG_DIR.

 #### Metrics API